 This icon lets you toggle the properties for the selected node label.

-Create new relationship type
+Create new edge label (aka relationship type)

 Use this icon to activate the creation of a relationship type, originating from this node label.
 The next node label will be target of the relationship: if you select the same node label, it will create a recursive relationship, otherwise you should select another node label.